gorkang/downloadReferences/README.md

 # downloadReferences

-When starting a literature search in a new area, or after finding an important paper, downloading all the references from a scientific paper is both very useful and arduous.
-Although scientific knowledge should be accessible and [free](https://www.theguardian.com/commentisfree/2018/sep/13/scientific-publishing-rip-off-taxpayers-fund-research), not many tools help scientists with these types of time-wasting tasks.
+After finding an important scientific paper, downloading all its references is both very useful and arduous.
+Although scientific knowledge should be easily accessible and [free](https://www.theguardian.com/commentisfree/2018/sep/13/scientific-publishing-rip-off-taxpayers-fund-research), not many tools help scientists with these types of time-wasting tasks.

 Here you can find a couple R functions to help download references from scientific papers.
 Of course, this is just a coding exercise, not meant to be used unlawfully.